-We've been commercial fishing since the 1970's.
+We've been commercial fishing in Alaska since the 1970's.
 It started in an open, 21 foot boat which had a depth finder that reached 100 feet.
 Someone had told us that the shrimp were down around 600 feet so we picked a spot on the chart that looked to be the right depth and kept tying on the line until the pots hit the bottom.
 Then the fun began.
 We had no winch to retrieve the pots so used 'Norwegian Hydraulics' - hand over hand pulling - to get them (and a few shrimp) to the top.

 Things have progressed from that time.
 We have fished herring in Kodiak, long-lined halibut and sablefish in Prince William Sound and Kodiak, spent several seasons diving for sea urchins, (uni for those who know sushi), in Southeast Alaska and Kodiak, and salmon seined in Prince William Sound.